-Unlike AFT, there is limited empirical evidence to suggest 4He diffusivity is strongly affected by apatite chemistry (e.g., Warnock et al., 1997; Gautheron et al., 2013; Recanati et al., 2017), whereas ab initio modelling (e.g., Djimbi et al., 2015; Recanati et al., 2021) suggests some effect.
-None of the diffusion studies (e.g., Warnock et al., 1997)

-- 120 show a direct connection between changes in diffusivity and apatite composition but their results indicate hypothetical offsets in temperature sensitivity between compositional endmember apatites.
-The development of a model to explain radiation damage effects on He diffusivity (Shuster and Farley, 2009; Shuster et al., 2006) resulted in the radiation damage accumulation and annealing model (RDAAM; Flowers et al., 2009) that used the r{mr0} parameter and fission-track annealing kinetics of Ketcham et al. (2007) as a proxy for α -damage or bulk radiation - 125 damage annealing.
+Unlike AFT, there is limited empirical evidence to suggest 4 He diffusivity is strongly affected by apatite chemistry (e.g., Warnock et al., 1997; Gautheron et al., 2013; Recanati et al., 2017), whereas ab initio modelling (e.g., Djimbi et al., 2015; Recanati et al., 2021) suggests some effect.
+None of the diffusion studies (e.g., Warnock et al., 1997) show a direct connection between changes in diffusivity and apatite composition but their results indicate hypothetical offsets in temperature sensitivity between compositional endmember apatites.
+The development of a model to explain radiation damage effects on He diffusivity (Shuster and Farley, 2009; Shuster et al., 2006) resulted in the Radiation Damage Accumulation and Annealing Model (RDAAM; Flowers et al., 2009) that used the r{mr0} parameter and fission-track annealing kinetics of Ketcham et al. (2007) as a proxy for α -damage or bulk radiation damage annealing.
 The fundamental assumption being that α -damage and fission-track damage anneal at about the same rate, enabling the use of the r{mr0} parameter in the RDAAM set to typical fluorapatite kinetics ($r{mr0} = 0.83$).
-This allows a comparison between fission track and AHe data within the same kinetic framework. - We include synthetic AHe ages in some of our modelling examples since many modern studies include both AFT and AHe data and reconciliation of these complementary datasets is often difficult in slowly-cooled settings.
+This allows a comparison between fission track and AHe data within the same kinetic framework.

+Many modern studies include both AFT and AHe data and reconciliation of these complementary datasets is often difficult in slowly-cooled settings.
 In situations where this occurs, AHe apparent age scatter is often attributed to the effects of radiation damage (or secondarily grain size), yet unexplained dispersion often persists even when these variables are considered.
-The commonly implemented kinetic models for the AHe system (Flowers et al., 2009; Gautheron et al., 2009) utilize fission track annealing as a proxy for radiation damage annealing - therefore it is unclear whether chemistry truly - 135 affects He diffusion or if this is an illusion due to the use of a composition-based fission-track kinetic model.
+The commonly implemented kinetic models for the AHe system (Flowers et al., 2009; Gautheron et al., 2009) utilize fission track annealing as a proxy for radiation damage annealing - therefore it is unclear whether chemistry truly affects He diffusion or if this is illusory due to the use of a composition-based fission-track kinetic model.
 The assumption here is that apatite chemistry does in fact influence diffusivity and that the r{mr0} parameter adequately describes radiation damage annealing in most geologic settings.
-Gautheron et al. (2013) and Powell et al. (2020) successfully adopted the approach of varying r{mr0} to investigate AHe age dispersion in natural samples from the Paris Basin, France and Mackenzie Plain in northern Canada, respectively.
-We corroborate this and show that AHe - ages from grains of identical size and U content may still be highly dispersed due to differences in r{mr0} values implying that apatite composition may be an additional source of dispersion that is mostly unaccounted for in routine applications.
+Gautheron et al. (2013) and Powell et al. (2020) successfully adopted the approach of varying r{mr0} to investigate AHe age dispersion in natural samples from the Paris Basin in France and Mackenzie Plain in northern Canada, respectively.
+We corroborate this and show that AHe ages from grains of identical size and U content may still be highly dispersed due to differences in r{mr0} values - implying that apatite composition may be an additional source of dispersion that is mostly unaccounted for in routine applications.
 In in the absence of retentivity information for the AHe system, using a default fluorapatite r{mr0} value may yield "acceptable" t-T solutions that are inaccurate, especially when data containing more thermal history information, such as AFT ages and lengths, are not collected or jointly modelled.

-145 3.
-Forward and inverse modelling of multikinetic synthetic data
+3. Forward and inverse modelling of multikinetic synthetic data